When we first met, Michael and I both were laden with our exes’ financial faux pas.

 What I saw at the time was not money, as there was no money to see.
-What I saw at the time was debt.
+What I saw was debt.

 We were both so broke while we were dating he used coupons on our dates.
 C-O-U-P-O-N-S!!!
 It’s a good thing he was so darn cute and that we matched like two peas in a pod. 😍

-Even though he carried a lot of debt, I saw a man who worked hard and paid his bills.
+Even though he carried a lot of debt, I saw a man who worked hard and paid his bills on time.
 He would choose to be broke at the end of the month rather than not pay what he owed.

 When his two girls called or texted needing something, he was right there providing their needs whether he could afford it or not; even though their mother wasn’t allowing them to have a relationship with him at the time.

 That’s integrity, my friends, and that is what I fell in love with.
-He was responsible and that was extremely important to me because my ex wasn’t.
+He was responsible and that was extremely important to me.

 HOW WE DID IT